Postgraduate Research

 Fees and funding

-The School of Psychology & Counselling offers doctoral studentships under the Psychology Pathway of the ESRC Grand Union Doctoral Training Partnership.
+The School of Psychology & Counselling offers doctoral studentships covering fees and a stipend through the Psychology Pathway of the ESRC Grand Union Doctoral Training Partnership (GUDTP), which is a collaborative programme with the University of Oxford and Brunel University.
+This year, The Open University deadline is noon, 7th January 2026.

-You can also download the ESRC Grand Union Doctoral Training Partnership Psychology Pathway document, watch a video on applying for DTP doctoral funding and find further information on research degrees fees and other sources of funding.
+You can watch a video about applying for DTP doctoral funding and explore further information on research degrees fees and other sources of funding.

 How to apply